 Gateway Center Programs

-Gateway Center of Monterey County, Inc. (Gateway Center) is a private, not-for-profit, community based organization which provides a wide range of services, including residential care, developmental training, and activity programs for adults, ages 18 and over, with developmental disabilities.
+Gateway Center of Monterey County, Inc. (Gateway Center) is a private, not-for-profit, community based organization which provides a wide range of services, including residential care, developmental training, and activity programs for adults, ages 18 and over, with intellectual disabilities.

-Our mission is to create a caring and stimulating environment where adults with developmental disabilities can assimilate into our community, in surroundings compatible with their ability to live and work at the highest level possible.
+Our mission is to create a caring and stimulating environment where adults with intellectual disabilities can assimilate into our community, in surroundings compatible with their ability to live and work at the highest level possible.

 Gateway Center's core values are guided by the following principles that permeate all our work: